vladtimug/MOS/README.md

 + Adafruit servo driver.
 I used PCA9685.

 Running the project
-+ Step 1
-    + Clone this repository
++ Step 1 - Clone this repository
-    + Install the dependencies
++ Step 2 - Install the dependencies
-    + Run the code
++ Step 3 - Run the code

 To validate communication via I2C
 + Attach the logic power pins and the SCL/SDA pins from the driver to the board
 + Power the driver
 + Use the following command: i2cdetect -y -r 1
 + Check for a valid positive output message